aria-ml/dataeval/docs/source/getting-started/installation.md

 ```

 Optionally, you can specify the version of Python and PyTorch CPU/CUDA
 support (cpu, cu118, cu128) using -p and --extra respectively.
+This is the one
+place the PyTorch variant extras take effect — uv applies the `[tool.uv.sources]`
+index routing when resolving from a source checkout.

 For example, the following command installs DataEval in a Python 3.11
 environment using only PyTorch with CPU support, and no development